telerik/blazor-docs/components/validation/message.md

 ## Basics

-To enable Telerik Validation Messages for a field in the form you should provide a lambda expression in the `For` parameter that notifies the component for which property of the model the validation messages should render.
+To enable Telerik Validation Messages for a field in the form you should provide a lambda expression in the `For` parameter that notifies the component for which property of the model the validation messages should render, just like with the standard `ValidationMessage` component.

 >caption Enable Telerik Validation Message in a Form